 The System, as the employer of its staff, is a participating employer (i.e., a PLD) in the Group Life Insurance plan administered by the System.
 The System pays the premiums for Basic only coverage for all active employees.
-Employees who elect additional coverage under the Supplemental and/or Dependent provisions have the additional required premiums withheld from their pay in order to fund such coverage.
+Employees who elect additional coverage under the Supplemental and/ or Dependent provisions have the additional required premiums withheld from their pay in order to fund such coverage.

-The System was required to pay premiums for Basic coverage at the rate of \$0.46 per \$1,000 of coverage for the 2011, 2010, and 2009 fiscal years.
-The total premiums the System paid on behalf of its active employees were \$25,639, \$27,424, and \$25,932 for 2011, 2010, and 2009, respectively.
+The System was required to pay premiums for Basic coverage at the rate of \$0.46 per \$1,000 of coverage for the 2012, 2011, and 2010 fiscal years.
+The total premiums the System paid on behalf of its active employees, equal to the required contribution, were \$25,975, \$25,639 and \$27,424 for 2012, 2011, and 2010, respectively.